Hadrian767-UT/UT-mobile-basetools-NEW/PORTING.md

 ### Console_Init Error Fix

-In first, again, see what are the game's GMS! (is in the top of the UTMT) If your GMS if 2023 or more, skip this step!
+In first, again, see what are the game's GMS! (is in the top of the UTMT) If your GMS if 2023 or latest, skip this step!
-But if your GMS is 2022.9 or minus, continue!
+But if your GMS is 2022.9 or less, continue!
 After this, do what this gif is making:<br />
 ![2026-01-07 23-05-56](https://github.com/user-attachments/assets/49598b0b-eebf-489c-92d3-9c425a7622cc)<br />
 Do the same thing in this codes:<br />